 The quality of enterprise search results is reliant upon the description of the data by the metadata.
 Effective metadata for a presentation, for example, should describe what the presentation contains, who it was presented to, and what it might be useful for.
 Given the right metadata a user should be able to find the presentation through search using relevant keywords.

 Enterprise search software has increasingly turned to a faceted approach.
 Faceted search allows all of the data in a system to be reduced to a series of drop down menus, each narrowing down the total number of results, which allows users to narrow a search to gradually finer and finer criteria.
 The faceted approach improves upon the keyword search many users might think of (the Google model) and the structured browse model (the early Yahoo model).
-In the case of keyword search, if you don’t enter the correct keyword or if records weren’t added in a way that considers what end users might be looking for, a searcher may struggle to find the data.
+In the case of keyword search, if the end user doesn't enter the correct keyword or if records weren’t added in a way that considers what end users might be looking for, a searcher may struggle to find the data.
 Similarly, in a browsing model, unless the taxonomies created by the catalogers of an enterprise's information make intuitive sense to an end user, ferreting out the required data will be a challenge.

 Enterprise search is complex.
 Issues of security, compliance and data classification can generally only be addressed by a trained knowledge retrieval expert.
 That complexity is further complicated by the complexity of an enterprise itself, with the potential for multiple offices, systems, content types, time zones, data pools and so on.
 Tying all of those systems together in a way that enables useful information retrieval requires careful preparation and forethought.

 Should you invest in HP's enterprise content management tools?